 Some women use a multiphasic pill and like it.
 Felix doctors are happy to prescribe multiphasic pills to women who prefer them based on experience, but in general they prefer to prescribe monophasic pills given the consistent level of hormones and ability to skip periods.

 Keeping the estrogen content lower helps prevent side effects like headaches, breast tenderness or mood changes.
 That being said, lower estrogen means you may get spotting.
-If you have breakthrough spotting on Alysena, you may want to increase the estrogen dose to something like Mirvala, which has 30 mcg ethinyl estradiol and a progesterone called desogestrel.
-Other birth control formulations are available with different types of progesterone, like Lolo and Yaz.
+If you have breakthrough spotting on Alysena, you may want to increase the estrogen dose to something like Mirvala, which has 30 mcg ethinyl estradiol and a progestin called desogestrel.
+Other birth control formulations are available with different types of progestin, like Lolo and Yaz.
 When choosing a birth control pill, it’s normal to experience a bit of trial and error.
 All of them work, but sometimes it’s about tailoring how you feel on any given pill.

 What about the ring or the patch?